-Mercedes and Red Bull have one win apiece at the Emilia Romagna Grand Prix, while Williams and Ferrari are historically the most successful teams at Imola.
-Here’s everything you need to know about each team’s history at the circuit!
+Red Bull and Mercedes have won the Emilia Romagna Grand Prix since Imola re-joined the calendar in 2020, while Williams and Ferrari are historically the most successful teams at the circuit.
+Here’s everything you need to know about each team’s history at Imola!

 Though 2020 was their first appearance at the track as a works team, Mercedes have powered one other win here, for David Coulthard at McLaren in 1998, along with five pole positions.
 Mercedes power also provided eight podium finishes here prior to 2020 – including two for McLaren in the last two San Marino Grands Prix held at the circuit in 2005 and 2006.

 Meanwhile, the Brackley-based team were in their Honda guise at the last San Marino Grand Prix in 2006, where Jenson Button finished seventh and Rubens Barrichello finished tenth.
 The team started from the front row in two of the last three San Marino Grands Prix, including with pole position for Button in 2004; that being the first pole of the Briton’s career.
 In 2005, both cars were disqualified due to being underweight and the team were subsequently banned for two races.

 WINS: 2*, POLES: 3*, PODIUMS: 11* | 2022 RESULT: OCON 14th, ALONSO DNF

 Appearing at the track as Toleman, Benetton, Renault and now Alpine, Team Enstone have recorded two previous victories at Imola.
 Michael Schumacher won for Benetton in 1994, while Fernando Alonso took a memorable victory for Renault in 2005.